searchlight/icinga-operator/docs/guides/node-alerts/node-volume.md

 ## Spec
 `node-volume` check command has the following variables:

-- `mountpoint` - Mountpoint of volume whose usage stats will be checked
+- `mountPoint` - Mountpoint of volume whose usage stats will be checked
 - `secretName` - Name of Kubernetes Secret used to pass [hostfacts auth info](/docs/setup/hostfacts.md#create-hostfacts-secret)
 - `warning` - Warning level value (usage percentage defaults to 80.0)
 - `critical` - Critical level value (usage percentage defaults to 95.0)